wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

 ### GitHub Pages (docs/)

-The repo includes `docs/` for GitHub Pages.
+The repo includes the `docs/` folder for GitHub Pages.
 Typical flow:

 1. Build the frontend: